iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > Totally useless app.<br> :date: __2020-12-28 21:36:59__

 > Useless.. i work doing COVID testing have yet to have the application alert me of a contact, yet I see many people every day who have tested positive.<br> :date: __2020-12-28 03:36:13__

-> This app needs far too many permissions and it's a very heavy drain on the battery.....<br> :date: __2020-12-27 02:15:56__

-> I give it 1 star and a thumb up, that's for all information you can find on this app.
-But I can't give more stars because the most important feature of this app is to let others know that you get tested for Covid, but it doesn't work!
-The code you are supposed to get from a Trace worker doesn't work, so the app can't (anonymously) send out important information and contact other people or their devices...
-(I reinstalled the app, turned of/on bluetooth, and tried multiple codes = nothing worked)<br> :date: __2020-12-26 18:45:12__